 UCITS that invest cash collateral in financial instruments providing a yield greater than the generally accepted risk-free return must take the market value of these financial instruments into account when calculating their global exposure.
-The risk-free return is also quite hard to define, however it is generally accepted that in practice markets use the return of short-dated (generally 3-month) government bonds of the currency in question, for example 3-month US T-bills.
+The risk-free return is also quite hard to define, however it is generally accepted that in practice markets use the return of short-dated (generally 3-month) high quality government bonds, for example 3-month US T-bills.

-5 Also referred to as a 'stock lending' or 'stock loan' transaction
+&lt;sup>3 Also referred to as a 'stock lending' or 'stock loan' transaction